KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/setup/README.md

 ## Required tools for this session

 You don't need all the tools for tonight's session.
-If you haven't installed all the tools listed in [The Tools](https://bit.ly/CnCTheTools) guide already, use the following list to install the required tools for the worksheet:
+If you haven't installed all the tools listed in [The Tools](https://bit.ly/CnCTheTools) guide already, use the following list to install only the required tools for the worksheet:

 {% hint style='danger' %}
 If you are borrowing a laptop, your tools are pre-installed.
 Please ask your mentor to explain the tools we are using tonight.